Can Putin Survive?

 Net neutrality sounds wonky and technical, but is actually quite simple.
 It would keep the Internet as it has always been—cable and phone companies would remain mere gateways to all sites, rather than gatekeepers determining where users can go and what innovators can offer them.
 Judging from the four million comments the FCC has received from individuals, small businesses, and web titans, this issue pits most of the population against a handful of powerful cable and phone companies and their vendors and allies.
 And if the FCC were to follow the approach the president outlined in his recent comments, the resulting policy would bolster free trade, reduce communications costs, and help preserve an open and uncensored Internet.

-On the less often.
+On the Internet, speed matters.
+According to research by Microsoft, Google, and others, if a website is even 250 milliseconds slower than a rival, people will visit it less often.
 Were phone and cable companies allowed to charge for the use of “fast lanes,” the companies that purchased such access would receive a clear competitive advantage over their rivals, one unrelated to the quality of the products or services in question.
 Both U.S. and foreign telecommunications companies would then be able to discriminate against non-domestic sites in ways that impact free trade.
 In the United States, Apple’s iTunes radio could purchase a fast-lane deal helping it against, say, Sweden’s Spotify, or Zynga could purchase an advantage against Finland’s Rovio.
 Political pressure, cultural trade policy, and overlapping business relationships could lead to a protectionist spiral in which local champions get preferential treatment in local markets over foreign competition, and consumers everywhere suffer as a result.